RidgeStar

 What if I disable Cookies?

 The Site will still interact with you.
 However, it will NOT be able to "remember" your name the next time you return to the site.
-If you completely disable Cookies, it's likely that you will be unable to identify yourself to the Site and, thus, render it impossible to interact with the Site as yourself.
+If you completely disable Cookies, it's likely that you will be unable to identify yourself to the Site and, thus, render it impossible to interact with the Site as yourself and will not have access to any of the Site's Private pages (if any).

 What exactly is in the Cookie?